-Dave Bautista To Star In Action/Comedy ‘Dogtown’ For Bold Films
+Dave Bautista To Star In Action Comedy ‘Dogtown’ For Bold Films

 Walters said a director will be locked quickly.

-“Dogtown will bring Bold’s style of edgy, auteur-driven filmmaking into the comic book genre,” said Bold Films Chairman Michel Litvak.
+“Dogtown will bring Bold’s style of edgy, auteur-driven filmmaking into the comic book genre,” said Bold Films chairman Michel Litvak.
 “Dave Bautista’s mixture of extraordinary action skills, comedic talent and warmth makes him the perfect choice to embody Mack Delgado.”

-“Dave was born to bring Jason Pearson’s hilarious, subversive, and beloved comics creations to life on the big screen,” said Hivemind President and producer Jason Brown.
-“Like Sin City or Kick-Ass, Dogtown has a style all its own – a fast-paced action-comedy that’s as much fueled by adrenaline as its emotional family dynamic.”
+“Dave was born to bring Jason Pearson’s hilarious, subversive, and beloved comics creations to life on the big screen,” said Hivemind president and producer Jason Brown.
+“Like Sin City or Kick-Ass, Dogtown has a style all its own – a fast-paced action comedy that’s as much fueled by adrenaline as its emotional family dynamic.”

-Bautista is repped by Gersh and DMBV.
+Bautista is repped by Gersh, MSK’s Jay Rosenthal and Meisner Entertainment Group.